-- 1. Perform the Daily Checks on page 55. - onder of to Discount.
-Equipment. com 2.
+- 1. Perform the Daily Checks on page 55. - 2.
 The engine should be pre-oiled before startup.
-Crank the engine, leaving the fuel system shut - 3.
+Crank the engine, leaving the fuel system shut off so the engine will not start, for 15 seconds.
+Then pause for 30 seconds.
+Repeat the - 3.
 Prime the fuel system.
 See Priming the Fuel - 4.
 Start the engine.
 Allow the engine to idle for - 5.
 Avoid prolonged operation at minimum or